OPT025: Medical Retina

 - an understanding of current guidelines for management of medical retina disorders.

-This module is taught via 15 lectures (PowerPoint with audio), delivered via Learning Central, the University's virtual learning environment, with supporting resources and references supplied.
+This module is taught via distance learning lectures and Xertes, delivered via Learning Central, the University’s e-learning system, with supporting resources and references supplied.

-There is a Multiple Choice Question (MCQ) examination that will assess comprehension and application across the entire syllabus which students will take at the end of the module for final assessment.
+Online MCQ Examination (30%): There is a MCQ test that will assess comprehension and application across the entire syllabus which students take at the end of the second semester.

 - Anatomy, physiology and pathophysiology of the retina